 NORTH AMERICAN TOUR SET FOR SPRING 2017

-See below for a complete list of dates and watch Regina’s tour announcement video HERE.
+See below for a complete list of dates and watch Spektor’s tour announcement video HERE.

 “Our generation’s Joni Mitchell…has long made a habit of spinning fictional, winding tales into songs that utilize humor and absurdity for the purpose of pointed social commentary.
 Her new LP is no different.” –Esquire

 “A pop eccentric wraps underdog storytelling in brilliant songcraft.” –Rolling Stone

 ￼“[‘Black and White’ is] is a gorgeous, soaring ode to love and heartache.” –NPR Music

 “[Remember Us To Life] includes everything from sophisticated piano-powered pop to R&B chants to orchestral arrangements.”–Entertainment Weekly

 “‘Bleeding Heart’ is classic Regina Spektor whimsy and a sonic roller coaster, hitting peaks of bubbly pop, cruising through a sudden burst of drum-heavy rock, until it eventually slows down for some effective piano balladry.” –New York Magazine / Vulture

 "The Moscow native has spent her life blending genres, and this eclectic seventh LP is no different.” –People